-In addition, in 2012, each independent director (excluding Mr. McDonnell and Ms. Norris) received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award covering 1,000 shares of Common Stock with a grant date fair market value of \$12.43, for a total of \$12,430.
-Mr. McDonnell and Ms. Norris each received a pro rata award of Common Stock valued at \$34,375, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award covering 625 shares of Common Stock with a grant date fair market value of \$17.52, for a total of \$10,950.
+In addition, in 2014, each independent director received an award of Common Stock valued at \$55,000, based on the fair market value of the Company's Common Stock as of the date of issuance, and a restricted stock award under the 2006 Omnibus Incentive Plan covering 1,000 shares of Common Stock with a grant date fair market value of \$40.38, for a total of \$40,380.
 These amounts are included in the "Stock Awards" column in the Director Compensation table above.
 Independent director restricted stock grants vest one year after the grant date, so long as the director remains continuously in office.
-In the event of a merger or asset sale, vesting of all of the shares of restricted stock will accelerate, and such shares will become fully vested.
+In the event of a merger of the Company or sale of all or substantially all of the Company's assets, vesting of all of the shares of restricted stock will accelerate, and such shares will become fully vested.
 Independent directors are also eligible to receive other types of awards under the 2006 Omnibus Incentive Plan, but such awards are discretionary.